Euro zone bonds steady ahead of German inflation data

 The reason for the subdued mood is that euro zone policymakers have been at pains to show they will not act immediately on any spikes in inflation that they see as transitory or led by oil prices, analysts say.

-Yet, German 10-year yields have risen nearly 40 basis points this year so far, suggesting that each inflation figure is pointing towards a larger rebound and an eventual clawing back of stimulus.
+Yet German 10-year yields have risen nearly 40 basis points this year, suggesting that each inflation figure is pointing towards a larger rebound and an eventual clawing back of stimulus.

-Later on Tuesday, the European Union is widely expected to launch and price its second issuance under the Next Generation EU (NGEU) programme.
-It is planning to sell 5 year and 30-year bonds, with investors expecting it to raise between 15 and 20 billion euros.
+Later on Tuesday the European Union is widely expected to launch and price its second issuance under the Next Generation EU (NGEU) programme.
+It is planning to sell five-year and 30-year bonds, with investors expecting it to raise between 15 billion and 20 billion euros ($23.8 billion).

 ((Abhinav.Ramnarayan@thomsonreuters.com; 0044 751 745 1044; Reuters Messaging: Twitter: @abhinavvr))